Introduction to zkSync for Developers

 First of all, zkSync, as a scaling solution, is capable of making transfers, and doing them quick and cheap.
 Interfaces and principles of the core zkSync functionality are covered in the payments section of this documentation.

-Thirdly, zkSync is friendly for exchanges.
+Secondly, zkSync is friendly for exchanges.
 Atomic swaps — an essential component of exchange protocols — are already available on mainnet!

-Fourthly, zkSync has native support of NFTs.
+Thirdly, zkSync has native support of NFTs.
 You can try it out in our wallet (opens new window).

 Finally, zkSync support is implemented for all the main platforms.
 Check out our SDK section of docs, and start developing with zkSync!

 If you need smart contract support, zkSync Era is your go to solution.
 As of February 2022, zkSync Era Testnet has been live featuring smart contracts in Solidity or reusing existing Solidity code.
 You can find more details in the zkSync Era Documentation (opens new window)